Yay. Here is a free due diligence template!

 Download the due diligence template now!

-That was an overview of how to manage your due diligence process .
+That was an overview of how to manage your due diligence process with a due diligence template.
 If you have any questions, sound off in the comments below.
 Let me know what you think of the due diligence template.